Elon, North Carolina

 Many Arminians have suggested that τάσσω be translated in a middle sense, rather than in a passive voice.
 In Greek, they have exactly the same form.
 In the passive voice the subject is acted upon.
 In the middle voice the subject acts upon itself.
 However, this is very rare in the NT.
 In NONE of the other uses of the word (Matthew 28:16; Luke 7:8; Acts 15:2; 22:10; 28:23; Romans 13:1; I Corinthians 16:15) do we see this usage.

-I Corinthians 16:15 is often seen as a parallel but the word used in that passage is in the ACTIVE, not passive voice.
 It would also be a bit strange to translate the phrase, “as many as appointed themselves to eternal life believed.”
 That makes absolute nonsense theologically to say that prior to believing certain individuals appointed themselves to eternal life.

 4. The word τάσσω means “rightly disposed”